getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 **The objective for this page is that a developer can quickly complete an ideal integration.**
 -->

-Add Sentry's <!--SDK name--> SDK to automatically report errors, exceptions, and rejections in your application.
+Add Sentry's <!--SDK name--> SDK to automatically report errors and exceptions in your application.

 On this page, we provide concise information to get you up and running quickly.
 To learn more, use the links to in-depth content.